About Andy Holliman

 Winner of the Spirit of Travel category of Outdoor Photographer of the Year 2017 - two images in the book.

-Finalist in Bird Photographer of the Year 2016 - two images in the final, also in book.
+Finalist in Bird Photographer of the Year 2016 - two images in the final and the competition book.

 Image by Florence Rabusseau